pickyourtrail_logo

 • Heritage zone architecture – Explore beautifully refurbished wind-tower structures and recreated trading-village façades that take you back in time.

-• Modern Marina & leisure spaces – The modern side of Al Seef features chic cafés, waterfront bars, contemporary shops and marina moorings.
+• Modern marina & leisure spaces – The modern side of Al Seef features chic cafés, waterfront bars, contemporary shops and marina moorings.

 • Shopping at the Souk & boutiques – From Emirati handicrafts and fragrances to international brands, Al Seef offers a rich mix of retail options.